Monday, March 30, 2015

 4) It should also be noted that during Troughton’s tenure the Doctor was on the run from the Time Lords and it wasn't until his last story, The War Games, that they finally caught up with him.
 Therefore, it is rather odd that he is on an “unofficial” mission from the Time Lords, when they technically shouldn't know his whereabouts.
 Though, a similar error occurs in The Five Doctors, when the Second Doctor is able to remember events that occurred a few minutes before his supposed regeneration.
 Of course, these inconsistencies have been retconned into the season 6b theory, which states the Time Lords didn’t force the Doctor to regenerate after his trial in The War Games, but, instead, used him as an agent to carry out their will.
 The fact that we never see the Second Doctor fully regenerate at the end of The War Games does lend this theory some credence.

 Oddly enough, while everything that I just described is, basically, the plot to The Two Doctors, it only constitutes about 50% of the actual story; a good portion of the screen time is devoted to the Sixth Doctor and companions wandering around.
 Hell, it isn’t until midway through the second part that the Sixth Doctor gets involved with the main action.
 It’s even more shameful that Patrick Troughton spends most of his screen time strapped to an operating table.
 The Two Doctors is the longest of all the multi-Doctor stories (roughly 135 minutes), yet the two Doctors have less than ten minutes of total screen time together.
-There’s also a subplot involving the bumbling actor/restaurant manager and his girlfriend, Anita, as they go moth hunting.
+There’s also a subplot involving the bumbling actor/restaurant manager, Oscar, and his girlfriend, Anita, as they go moth hunting.
 There is a lot of filler, but very little suspense.

 None of these inconsistencies would really matter if The Two Doctors was actually a fun story, but, sadly, despite the presence of Troughton and Hines, it is one joyless mess.
 This, unfortunately, was the rule rather than the exception in the Colin Baker Era (and even for a good portion of the Peter Davison years).
 The Two Doctors is a mean-spirited and, shockingly, nihilistic story.
 We are witness to such repugnant acts like: the murder of an old, blind woman; Shockeye killing a truck driver (this scene is extremely upsetting because the Second Doctor, in his Androgum state, is an accomplice to the crime); Oscar being stabbed in the heart by Shockeye; Chessene, unable to control her primitive urges, lapping up a puddle of the Sixth Doctor’s blood; the Sontarans being melted by coronic acid; Shockeye constantly drooling over Peri and Jamie; and the Docter killing Shockeye with cyanide.
 Doctor Who, at its best, not only elicits a sense of wonder, but can make you think as well.
 The Two Doctors, on the other hand, is merely content with shocking its audience.
-The murder of Oscar, for example, doesn’t really have any narrative value; it merely exists to jolt the viewer.
+The murder of Oscar, for example, doesn’t really have any narrative value, it merely exists to jolt the viewer.
 Even worse is that his death is treated as a joke; after he gets stabbed Oscar quips, “Dissatisfied customers usually just don’t leave a tip.”
 He recites a passage from Hamlet and tells his girlfriend, Anita, to look after his moth collection, and then he dies.

 It’s also hampered by the some of the worst villains in Doctor Who history: Dastari and Chessene are boring; John Stratton chews the scenery as Shockeye and is more comical than scary; Shockeye is supposed to possess super strength, but his flabby physique suggests otherwise; and the Sontarans, Varl and Stike, are absolutely worthless.
 They exist mainly to be given gruesome deaths.
 Why even include them in the story?
 They were supposedly added at the suggestion of producer John Nathan Turner, much to the chagrin of scriptwriter, Robert Holmes.
 It definitely shows, because they could have easily removed from the script and no one would be any the wiser.